pytest-dev/pytest-bdd/README.rst

 Example code also shows possibility to pass argument converters which may be useful if you need to postprocess step arguments after the parser.

 You can implement your own step parser.
 It's interface is quite simple.
-The code can looks like:
+The code can look like:

 .. code-block:: python